mde4edu/research-project-proposals/README.md

 ![Workflow](workflow.png)

-This use-case, along with an estimate of the benefits it has delivered in the context of several EC-funded projects is discussed in more detail in the paper ACM/IEEE MoDELS 2014 paper [Model-Driven Grant Proposal Engineering](http://link.springer.com/chapter/10.1007%2F978-3-319-11653-2_26).
+This use-case, along with an estimate of the benefits it has delivered in the context of several EC-funded projects is discussed in more detail in the ACM/IEEE MoDELS 2014 paper [Model-Driven Grant Proposal Engineering](http://link.springer.com/chapter/10.1007%2F978-3-319-11653-2_26).